abhineet123/MTF/ReadMe.md

 A Matlab interface similar to [Mexvision](http://ugweb.cs.ualberta.ca/~vis/courses/CompVis/lab/mexVision/) is currently under development too.
 We also provide a simple interface for [ROS](http://www.ros.org/) called [mtf_bridge](https://gitlab.com/vis/mtf_bridge) for seamless integration with robotics applications.
 A ROS package that uses it to exemplify integration of MTF with ROS is present in the `ROS` sub folder.

-Currently, MTF only works under Unix though support for Windows is under active development and will be added soon.
+**MTF supports both Unix and Windows systems**.
 Though it has been tested comprehensively only under Linux, specifically Ubuntu 14.04, it should work on Macintosh systems too (see [Compile/Runtime Notes](#compileruntime-notes) section below for resolving possible issues).
+Similarly, the Windows build system is in its early stages and needs some manual setting of parameters but we are working on improving it.

 MTF is provided under [BSD license](https://opensource.org/licenses/BSD-3-Clause) and so is free for research and commercial applications.
 We do request, however, that [this paper](https://arxiv.org/abs/1602.09130) be cited by any publications resulting from projects that use MTF so more people can get to know about and benefit from it.
 Finally, if any issues are encountered while installing or running the library, please create an entry in the [issues](https://github.com/abhineet123/MTF/issues) section and we will do our best to resolve it as soon as possible.